GPGTools/MacGPG2/README.txt

 =============
 - Mac OS X 10.7 or newer
 - Xcode 5.0 or newer
-- Installed version of wget
+- Installed version of pkg-config

 CONFIGURATION
 =============